-It has been about a month since the last earnings report for Reliance Steel (RS).
-Shares have lost about 7% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Reliance Steel (RS).
+Shares have lost about 5.5% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Reliance Steel due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

-Reliance Steel’s Earnings Top, Sales Miss Estimates in Q1
+Reliance Steel’s Earnings Top, Sales Lag Estimates in Q2

-Reliance Steel recorded net sales of $2,956.6 million, up around 7% year over year.
-It, however, missed the Zacks Consensus Estimate of $2,977.1 million.
+Reliance Steel recorded net sales of $2,883.5 million, down around 4% year over year.
+It also missed the Zacks Consensus Estimate of $2,908 million.
 The company witnessed a steady demand environment during the reported quarter.
 It also saw weaker-than-expected metal pricing in the quarter.

 Volumes and Pricing

-Reliance Steel ended the quarter with cash and cash equivalents of $133.6 million, down roughly 8% year over year.
-Long-term debt was $2,122.2 million, up around 9% year over year.
-Cash flow from operations was $117.2 million for the second quarter, a significant increase from $83.7 million a year ago.
+Reliance Steel ended the quarter with cash and cash equivalents of $141.5 million, up roughly 14% year over year.
+Long-term debt was $1,944.9 million, up around 0.6% year over year.
+Cash flow from operations was $346 million for the second quarter, a significant increase from $83.7 million a year ago.

 How Have Estimates Been Moving Since Then?

-Currently, Reliance Steel has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+Currently, Reliance Steel has a great Growth Score of A, a grade with the same score on the momentum front.
+Following the exact same course, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been trending upward for the stock, and the magnitude of this revision indicates a downward shift.
-It comes with little surprise Reliance Steel has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Reliance Steel has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report